Our Fort Myers Law Firm Help Your Recover Compensation for Your Injuries

 More Helpful Information

-Florida Statute 627.736 that governs no-fault insurance states accident victims must seek ‘initial services and care’ within 14 days of an accident to be eligible to claim personal injury protection benefits.
+Florida Statute 627.736 which governs no-fault insurance states accident victims must seek ‘initial services and care’ within 14 days of an accident to be eligible to claim personal injury protection benefits.

 Consumers often rely on government and independent crash tests when they are purchasing a vehicle.
 They compare the crash performance of one vehicle vs. another vehicle in making their decisions.